SuyaSaju/UBahn-Backend-API/Helper.md

 - [ ] If there are no results, what status code HEAD API endpoints should return?
 HTTP STATUS CODE 200 would be fine?
 - [X] For Http Body, all the fields are required or all are optional?
+- For attributes, In swagger it is referred as 'attributeId' in path params, but in DB we use as 'id', can we use the 'id' as path param(attributes/:id). or we should strictly use as 'attributeId'((attributes/:attributeId)) as mentioned in swagger
 - [ ] Considering achievementsProviderId and userId is unique,
 {{HOST}}/users/{userId}/achievements/:achievementsProviderId will return only one result.
 But the swagger doc